chgeuer/event-sourcing-wip/README.md

+---
+title: Event-sourcing into working memory to improve data access latency
+description: <Write a 100-160 character description that ends with a period and ideally starts with a call to action.
+This becomes the browse card description.>
+author: chgeuer
+ms.author: chgeuer
+ms.date: 02/16/2023
+ms.topic: conceptual
+ms.service: architecture-center
+ms.subservice: azure-guide
+products:
+  - azure-event-hubs
+  - azure-blob-storage
+categories:
+  - analytics
+  - databases
+  - integration
+---

 # Event-sourcing into working memory to improve data access latency

 In this article, we describe a modernization, moving from a database-centric access pattern, towards event-sourcing data changes directly into the application's working memory (RAM).